navbar map

-Experiments in HEAT LOSS
+Experiments in Heat Loss

-experiment 1 diagramEXPERIMENT 1
+experiment 1 diagram

 In Experiment 1, you are measuring the BASE CASE.
 That means that you will find out the basic way your Energy House works that you can compare all the future experiments to.